-The final design will be available on Thingiverse (https://www.thingiverse.com/thing:4927639) for free so anyone with access to a 3D printer can make one.
+The design is available on thangs.com (https://thangs.com/mythangs/file/30489) for free so anyone with access to a 3D printer can make one.
 I may also have some available on my own store in the future.

 Once completed, I’ll produce another design to fit the smaller, 100W rated VOX LNA also from VHF Design.
 Watch this space!